THE BELL

 Kedrin V.N. captain 1st rank since 1910 to 1911

-On October 26, 1911, in the Livadia Palace, Nikolai 2 received pilots of the first graduation of the Sevastopol school in the amount of 24 people and presented them with diplomas of graduation from the flight school.
-Together with the Grand Duke Alexander Mikhailovich, the Tsar congratulated each graduate.
+On October 26, 1911, in the Livadia Palace, Nicholas 2 received the pilots of the first graduating class of the Sevastopol school, numbering 24 people, and presented them with diplomas of completion of the flight school.
+Together with Grand Duke Alexander Mikhailovich, the Tsar congratulated each graduate.

-Soon the airfield on the Kulikovo field became cramped, new aircraft appeared.
-A suitable field for a flight school was found 12 versts from Sevastopol near the valley of the Kacha River near the village of Mamashai (Orlovka).
+Soon the airfield on the Kulikovo Field became cramped, and new planes appeared.
+A suitable field for a flight school was found 12 versts from Sevas-topol near the valley of the Kacha River near the village of Mamasai (Orlovka).
 The choice of location was approved by the highest ranks of the Russian military department.

-In 1914, a plane landed at the airfield of the Kachinskaya school, piloted by a Russian pilot, the author of the "dead loop" - Nesterov P.N.
-During the First World War, pilots, developing the Nesterov school of figure flying, mastered the so-called "corkscrew".
+In 1914, a plane piloted by a Russian pilot, the author of the “dead loop” - P.N.
+Nesterov, landed at the Kachin school airfield.
+During the First World War, pilots, developing the Nesterov school of figure flying, mastered the so-called “corkscrew”.

 Between 1910 and 1917, 609 pilots were trained.